 The School Streets program creates safer school zones and encourages active transportation

 The School Streets program creates temporary car-free environments in front of schools to improve safety for people walking, cycling and rolling to and from school.
-The program restricts non-local vehicle traffic on the School Street before and after school to encourage active modes of transportation and reduce vehicle congestion during school drop-off- and pick-up times.
+Restricting non-local vehicle traffic on the School Street before and after school encourages active modes of transportation and reduces vehicle congestion during school drop-off- and pick-up times.

 "The School Street project provided a safer, calmer, and quieter environment for school drop-offs and pick-ups - not only for students and caregivers, but also for the residents of the street.
 The program provided our school community with a great opportunity to talk about active transport, and to be more active as a school in a fun way. " -George Jay PAC member

 The school community and neighbourhood residents are notified in advance of all upcoming School Street pilots and are encouraged to reduce their vehicle use during this time.
-Temporary closure of the street to traffic varies depending on the school schedule, but often is between 30-60 minutes in both the morning and afternoon.
+Temporary closure of the street to vehicle traffic occurs between 30-60 minutes at the start and end of each school day.

 For more information on the School Streets program, please refer to the School Streets Guidebook.

 Interested in delivering a School Street pilot program?
 Contact firstname.lastname@example.org with the subject "School Streets".